There's still time to turn your Heritage Day into an extra-long weekend

 Pristine river valleys, rocky gorges, rolling grasslands and a diversity of flora and fauna - the uKhahlamba Drakensberg Park is a must-visit heritage site.
 The best part is that it's only 4 hours from Gauteng and 2 from Durban making this an easily accessible trip into the verdant beauty of the Drakensberg.
 Whether you're looking for adventure or just a place to chill, uKhahlamba has it all with mountain biking, fly fishing, bird-watching and more on offer.
 Stand in awe of the majestic beauty of your country as you marvel at millenia-old San rock paintings and mammals including Caracal, Mountain Rhebuck, Eland and more in their natural environment.
 Don't miss out!

 Robben Island is a rocky outcrop of land just off the coast of Cape Town with a storied history.
 A one-time leper colony, guiding light for ships and infamously - the site of imprisonment for many of South Africa's revolutionary struggle icons including Nelson Mandela.
 Nowadays, the Island is a popular tourist attraction and World Heritage Site - but you already knew that.
-Head on down and hop on a ferry and take a tour of this living museum.
+Head on down and hop on a ferry to experience a tour of this living museum.

 Translating to mean 'place of the stone of wisdom', the Cultural Landscape is a delight for the traveller in the heart of the open savannah of the Mapungubwe National Park.
 Head out and learn more about this historical site of South Africa's first kingdom.